Cars

 Taylor, 7 Darkie Wright, 6 Derek Green, 127 Jack Wilson, and 82 Chris

-Car 225 from the rear.
-Very tidy looking, from the front.
-On the lorry.
-Russ at cadwell.
-Another Cadwell side-by-side race.
-A tremendous and scary 'flyer' --- Russ was at Cadwell in 1965, lapping faster and faster on the "loop" by
+A tremendous and scary 'flyer' --- the driver** was at Cadwell in 1965, lapping faster and faster on the "loop" by

 delaying his braking point more and more.
 The motorcycle track was partitioned off by a fat tree trunk lying across it.
 Then the rain started, and

-whoosh, Russ's car hurled into and over the tree trunk, probably at
+his car skidded into and over the tree trunk, at probably

-March 2009: Everyone has their favourite driver, and I'm pleased to celebrate the great John Hillam, whom Martin Packer refers to as "our Cleckheaton hero."
+Everyone has their favourite driver, and I'm pleased to acknowledge the great John Hillam, who for Martin Packer was "our Cleckheaton hero."

 Thanks to Martin we can see some great shots of # 229, the